Kount/kount-ris-python-sdk/docs/KountAccessDataCollector.rst

 browser (see section below) or via a mobile app (**iOS or Android**).
 Here are the standard requirements for any Data Collection event.

-:information_source:
-  Access Inquiry Service is designed to be used in conjunction with the Data Collection process.
+.:information_source:    Access Inquiry Service is designed to be used in conjunction with the Data Collection process.
 The Data Collection process is passive and provides no information back to a merchant independent of the Access Inquiry Service.

 Session ID Discussion